 Most available anxiety treatment options address at most one or two of these pillars.
 In taking a comprehensive approach to managing symptoms and facilitating long-term change, you have the greatest surface area for profound changes and long-lasting results.

 Ketamine therapy, in the context of the treatment of anxiety and anxiety symptoms, is demonstrating itself to be a powerful medicine and therapeutic modality to address this because it works through and with this biopsychosocial model.

-Ketamine treatment has been shown effective in treating anxiety, use the link below to find out if this is a fit for you.
+Ketamine therapy has been shown to be effective in treating anxiety.
+Use the link below to see if you're a candidate.